List of uninhabited regions: Australia

 A population density map of Australia.
 Most of the continent is very sparsely populated, but only a few areas are truly deserted.

 Even the driest regions of Australia have indigenous communities within them.
 In 1984, a previously uncontacted family of Pintupi emerged from the Gibson Desert.
 There are however, several ergs (sand dunes and salt plains) that are truly uninhabited.

 North America

-Besides the in Arctic and Subarctic (see above), few areas of any size in North America can be said to be uninhabited.
+Besides the Arctic and Subarctic (see above), few areas of any size in North America can be said to be uninhabited.
 Most of these are strict nature reserves or wilderness area protected by law.
 Among the largest of these are Improvement District No. 25, Alberta (4601.52 km2 and Tweedsmuir South Provincial Park, British Columbia (989616 ha.
+Historically some areas, such as the Desert of Ocute were abandoned due to warfare.